-Liverpool Women v Arsenal Women
+Arsenal beat Liverpool for 12th WSL win in a row

 Post update

-Foul by Stephanie-Elise Catley (Arsenal Women).
+Foul by Taylor Hinds (Liverpool Women).

-Katie Stengel (Liverpool Women) wins a free kick in the attacking half.